RedSign77/dp2/README.md

 ## Overview

-This repo is an example for my second Design Pattern workshop on the [AionHill](http://aionhill.com) company.
+This repo is an example for my second Design Pattern workshop on the [AionHill - Magento Development](http://aionhill.com) company.

 ### Design pattern examples